vaibhav-kubal/Dynamic-StockX/README.md

-# Inventory Stock Tracker
+# Dynamic StockX

 ## Overview

-This is a robust Inventory Management System developed using Spring Boot, designed to efficiently manage and track inventory records for various parts stored in warehouses.
+This is a robust Inventory Stock Tracker developed using Spring Boot, designed to efficiently manage and track inventory records for various parts stored in warehouses.

 ## 🚀 Key Features